 Ladybird larvae are up to 12mm long and are greyish-black with variable amounts of orange-red or white markings.
 Some species of ladybird larvae have spiny bodies.
-Many ladybirds prey on aphids but some specialise in eating scale insects, red spider mites or even powdery mildew spores.
-Adult ladybirds feed on the same types of food as their larvae.
+A majority of species are predatory on aphids and other insects but some feed on mildews and a few species feed on plants.
+More information on UK ladybirds can be found at the UK ladybird survey.

 Hoverfly larvae are legless maggots with flattened, relatively broad bodies up to 12mm long.
 They often have semi-transparent bodies so internal structures, such as the gut, can be seen.
 There are 265 hoverfly species in Britain and just under half of them have larvae that feed on aphids.
 Adult hoverflies feed on nectar, honeydew and pollen and are useful pollinating insects.

 Lacewing larvae eat aphids and other small insects, which they seize with their curved jaws.
 They are up to 8mm long with tapered rear ends.
 Some lacewing larvae camouflage themselves by placing sucked-out aphid skins among the bristles on their upper surface.
 Adult lacewings have a similar diet to adult hoverflies.

-The adults of several species of small parasitic wasp lay single eggs in the bodies of young aphids.
+The adults of several species of small parasitic wasp lay single eggs inside the bodies of young aphids.
 The egg hatches into a small grub that absorbs nutrients from within the host insect’s body.
 Eventually the parasite grub kills the aphid, usually by consuming the body contents and pupates inside the dead aphid’s body.
 By then the parasitized aphid’s body has become whitish brown and has a characteristic inflated appearance and is often called an aphid mummy.
-The adult parasite emerges through a hole cut in the dead aphid’s body.
+The adult parasite emerges through a hole cut in the aphid’s body.